2026 Summer Innovation Program

 • Industry mentors to help guide you

-This is not just another internship but a chance to hold the fate of a game in your hands.
+This is not just another program but a chance to hold the fate of a game in your hands.
 There are industry mentors and faculty to help you – but in the end it is up to your team to build a successful game.**

 FAQs